How to Use Gmail Spam Filter and Adjust It

 Marking an email as not spamMarking an email as not spam

 The action moves the email back to your inbox and tells Gmail to stop filtering messages from that sender.
-According to Google's support documentation, future emails from the same sender should no longer go to Spam once you mark one as legitimate.

-If you want to be extra sure that you won't miss a message from someone important, you can add the sender to your Google Contacts.
-You can learn more about creating a Gmail safe sender list for senders you always want to receive.
+If you want to be extra sure that you won't miss a message from someone important, add the sender to your Google Contacts.
+Gmail is less likely to filter emails from known contacts as junk.

 Creating a new filterCreating a new filter